git-pull/tao-of-tmux/manuscript/11-tips-and-tricks.md

 a library which abstracts tmux [server](#server), [sessions](#sessions), [windows](#windows) and [panes](#panes) to build the state of tmux sessions.
-In addition, it has a naive form of session freezing, support for JSON, more flexible configuration options, and it will even offer to attach sessions that exist, instead of redundantly running script commands against the session if it is already running.
+In addition, it has a naive form of session freezing, support for JSON, more flexible configuration options, and it will even offer to attach exiting sessions, instead of redundantly running script commands against the session if it's already running.

 So, in tmuxp, we'll hollow out a tmuxp config directory with `$ mkdir ~/.tmuxp` then create a YAML file at `~/.tmuxp/test.yaml`: